Oakland has a major challenge with unsheltered homelessness, with an estimated 4,800 people on the streets each night.

-At Operation Dignity, we have a unique perspective on the people impacted by this crisis; our street outreach team has worked in the field with Oakland residents who are without shelter for almost two decades.
+At Operation Dignity, we have a unique perspective on the people impacted by this crisis; our street outreach team has worked in the field with Oakland residents who are without shelter since 2001.

 To bring more people in from off the streets, Operation Dignity has partnered with the City of Oakland on its Community Cabins program.
 Through this program, residents of large encampments take shelter in small cabin structures gathered in a single site.